 The Vatican City Walls

 It was a particularly busy morning.
 Apart from the museum-goers, crowds had gathered in St Peter’s Square to listen to the Pope.
-A loud speaker had been set up and the speech was being translated into English – we stopped in our tracks when we heard the Pope welcoming “our visitors from England” but quickly concluded that he wasn’t talking about us!
+A loud speaker had been set up and the speech was being translated into English – I stopped in my tracks when I heard the Pope welcoming “our visitors from England” but quickly concluded that he wasn’t talking about me!

-We decided to keep the Sistine Chapel for another day and went back out of the gate to walk around the outside of the Vatican City walls.
-After all, we thought, it would be quite fun to walk around an entire country before lunchtime!
+I decided to keep the Sistine Chapel for another day and went back out of the gate to walk around the outside of the Vatican City walls.
+After all, I thought, it would be quite fun to walk around an entire country before lunchtime!

 Why Is There A Wall Around The Vatican?